-***The updated 2019 edition of the Alentejo Circuit guidebook is now out in e-book format, with a print version to follow – see below for more details.***
+***The updated 2019 edition of the Alentejo Circuit guidebook is now out in both print and ebook formats – see below for more details.***

 This six-day route starts and finishes in the historic city of Évora with its World Heritage centre and takes a loop through some of the region’s most scenic countryside.

 There’s also the option of a two-day extension taking you out to the best bit of the Alentejo coast.